mattheww/gomill/gomill_docs/competitions.rst

 If the competition setting :setting:`stderr_to_log` is False, the engines' standard error streams are left unchanged from the ringmaster's.
-This is only useful in :ref:`quiet mode`, or if you redirect the ringmaster's standard error.
+This is only useful in :ref:`quiet mode <quiet mode>`, or if you redirect the ringmaster's standard error.

 You can send standard error for a particular player to :file:`/dev/null` using the player setting :setting:`discard_stderr`.
 This can be used for players